 2. Use different knives for different occasions

-This might seem obvious for some but many people have a favourite kitchen knife which they use on every given occasion.
+This might seem obvious for some but many people have a favorite kitchen knife which they use on every given occasion.
 But, in fact, using it as less as possible will give it a longer life.
 If you constantly use one knife to cut everything you cook, that poor guy will get dull very quickly.

 You need to learn about the many different types of knives and purchase one for every occasion.
 That will actually save you money since you will not have to buy a new knife every couple of months.
 You will have a collection of different knives that will each serve their purpose giving each other a long time to exist and prosper in your kitchen.